 Japanese may be one of the most prominent examples as it even has an entire alphabet dedicated to writing loan words, but it is certainly not the only one.
 French has adopted le week-end to describe Saturday and Sunday (which English speakers would understand) and German uses the word das Handy for a mobile phone (which is less intelligible for an English speaker.
 Note: das Smartphone also exists and is used to specify that the mobile in question is above average intelligence).

-If you are interested in more articles like this, make sure to check out my Teaching English page for articles on other topics, ranging from International Phonetic Alphabet and Phonemic Alphabets to Contronyms.
+If you are interested in more articles like this, make sure to check out my Learning English page for articles on other topics, ranging from International Phonetic Alphabet and Phonemic Alphabets to Contronyms.